 6. See and Help the Fishermen

 In the low season, the fishermen will be at the main beach every morning.
-Go check out how they weigh their catch of the day, which directly goes to the restaurants.
-And give them a hand to drag the boat on the beach.
+We loved witnessing them weigh their catch of the day, which they then sent directly to the local restaurants.
+You can help them drag the boat onto the beach, and then later enjoy some fresh seafood nearby.

 7. Kudumbigala Monastery